 SSD

-The two software evaluation standards (CrystalDiskMark & AS) are different, so the running scores are significantly different.
+The two software evaluation standards (CrystalDiskMark and AS SSD) are different, so the running scores are significantly different.
 However, the scores belong to the same mainstream level.

-However, when you look at the image of the bottom of this device, it appears that there are three rows (vents) for heat dissipation.
-Nevertheless, the first row is just a decorative effect, and if you look closely, you will see that you cant see the interior of the device from the first row.
-The heat dissipation vents are therefore just the second and third rows.
+However, when you look at the picture of the bottom of this device, it appears that there are three rows (vents) for heat dissipation.
+However, the first row is only decorative; if you look closely, you will find that you cannot see inside the device from the first row.
+Therefore, the actual heat dissipation vents are only the second and third rows.

-For testing the heat dissipation and temperature of this device, we used AIDA64.
-The power consumption of Intel Core i5-11300H is kept at 42W in the first 20 minutes, and the frequency is 3.6GHz.
-This is basically in line with the official publicity (of course also depends on the application environment), however, this notebook will eventually stabilize at 38W.
+To test cooling and temperature, we used AIDA64.
+In the first 20 minutes, the Intel Core i5-11300H’s power consumption stayed at 42W, with a frequency of 3.6GHz.
+This basically aligns with the official specifications (of course, it also depends on the application environment), but ultimately, this laptop will stabilize at 38W.

-In terms of observed temperature, the entire keyboard area (where the CPU and other major components are located) has a certain degree of heating, but it is acceptable.
+In terms of observed temperature, the entire keyboard area (where the CPU and other major components are located) is slightly warm, but it is acceptable.
 The touchpad and palm rest area are relatively cool and are not affected by the heating above.

-The scene selected for the test is a modern office with PCMark 10, the power mode is “longer battery life” and all other processes are deactivated during the test.
-The network connection is deactivated, and the screen brightness is adjusted to 50%.
+The scene selected for the test is a modern office using PCMark 10; the power mode is set to “longer battery life,” and all other processes are disabled during the test.
+The network connection is turned off, and the screen brightness is adjusted to 50%.

-The endurance test score in the PCMark 10 modern office scene is 8 hours and 16 minutes.
-This means that this notebook can give users an entire working day of usage.
-Of course, they will have to set the notebook to the office mode without a network connection.
+In the PCMark 10 Modern Office scenario battery life test, the score was 8 hours and 16 minutes.
+This means that this laptop can provide users with a full day of usage.
+Of course, they need to set the laptop to offline office mode.

 Summary

-The E4 high-quality OLED screen that can be used as a professional-level display has passed professional certifications such as DisplayHDR TrueBlack 600 and Pantone Colour.
-The color display and color gamut coverage are more accurate and wide.
-Users who like to watch movies, design, and video processing will have an immersive experience.
-The OLED display saves more power and this is a very advantageous aspect of this notebook because it will allow the battery to last longer.
+Its OLED screen has received professional certifications, including DisplayHDR TrueBlack 600 and Pantone color.
+Its color display and color gamut coverage are more accurate and wider.
+Users who enjoy watching movies, designing, and video editing will have an immersive experience.
+The OLED display saves power, which is a very advantageous aspect of this laptop, as it extends battery life.

-ASUS also pays more attention to privacy.
-The notebook camera provides a physical switch.
-A one-click shielding can prevent malicious sneak shots, and there are also special shortcut keys that disable the camera and microphone with one click.
+Asus also pays more attention to privacy.
+The laptop camera includes a physical switch that allows one-click blocking to prevent malicious spying, and it also has a special shortcut key that disables the camera and microphone with one click.

-In addition, it is very pertinent that we make mention of the MyASUS software that comes with ASUS Vivobook Pro 14.
-This software does not only have a beautiful interface, but also provides smart functions such as color adjustment, AI intelligent noise reduction, Wi-Fi master, and battery protection.
+In addition, it is very necessary to mention the MyASUS software that comes with the ASUS Vivobook Pro 14.
+This software not only has an attractive interface but also offers intelligent features such as color adjustment, AI noise reduction, Wi-Fi management, and battery protection.

 1 COMMENT